Last Updated on by

 The Eufy RoboVac 11S brings you back to the basics when it comes to features.
 It does not have Wi-Fi connectivity, and it does not respond to voice commands.
 However, the Eufy RoboVac 11S can still wow you with its other features.

 For one, the Eufy RoboVac 11S has a very wallet-friendly price.
-You can buy this from Eufy’s online store for $229.
-It is also available on Amazon and other online retailers for anywhere from $220 to $250.
+You can buy this from Eufy’s online store.
+It is also available on Amazon and other online retailers.
 The Eufy RoboVac 11S also looks good, with a tempered glass top that makes it appear more expensive than it actually is.
 It comes in two colors: black and white.
 Measuring 12.8 by 2.9 inches, it can get under more furniture than the Quest 1000 and can get into tighter spaces too.

 It also delivers a strong suction that is rated at 1300 Pa.
 Moreover, there’s the BoostIQ technology, which gives the robot vacuum more suction power when it is cleaning a dirtier area.
 Compared to the Hoover Quest 1000, the Eufy Robovac 11s wins because of its strong suction and its ability to climb carpet edges up to 0.6 inches high.
 It also has a HEPA filter that traps more dirt and dust so that it does not recirculate back into the air.